Tama River: Wildlife

-Some homeless people live near the Tama River.

 Recreation

 Near the outskirts of Tokyo, the river is a popular kayaking spot, with the Japan National Slalom Kayak competitions being held on the Tama River where it passes through Mitake.

-This section of river is also a budding white water rafting and hydrospeeding destination being so accessible from Tokyo.
-Companies operate from early spring until late autumn.
+This section of river is used for white water rafting and hydrospeeding destination due to its accessibility from Tokyo.
+Companies operate seasonally from early spring until late autumn.

 The boulders on the riverbed around Mitake also form one of Tokyo's premier climbing (bouldering) spots.
 Some of Japan's famous boulder problems can be found here, on boulders such as 'Ninja rock' and 'Deadend'.

 Further down, sports fields appear on both banks of the river, with many teams practicing or playing a range of sports here on a regular basis, including baseball, soccer and rugby union.
 (There is a rugby club named after the river, called Tamariba Club.)
 There are also many playgrounds, park spaces and golf driving ranges found on the side of the river as it passes through the city.

 A bike path and running track travels the length of the river through urban Tokyo, extending to the river mouth in Tokyo bay.